Sapient-Predictive-Analytics/Data-Driven_Catalyst/Funds/API_Database/API_documentation.md

     • Document-based (stores data in JSON-like documents)

-    • Great for semi-structured data like yours
+    • Great for semi-structured data like Excel-format legacy funds, i.e. all data

     • Natural fit for Python/JSON APIs